Northwestern looking to settle score with Iowa

 Iowa ended the first half against the Buckeyes by hitting five 3-pointers in the final five minutes to take a 47-36 halftime advantage.
 The Hawkeyes led by as many as 28 in the second half.

-Tony Perkins and Kris Murray led the way with 24 points apiece.
+Tony Perkins scored 24 points, while Kris Murray added 20.
 Ahron Ulis chipped in 12 and Filip Rebraca and Payton Sandford both finished with 10 points.

 Sixth-year senior Connor McCaffrey tallied a career-best 13 assists to go along with seven points and six rebounds against the Buckeyes.